Plant design

 Industry 4.0 Plan

-The main measures envisaged by the Industry 4.0 Plan in 2017 and renewed in 2018 with the Business 4.0 Plan are: Hyper-depreciation at 250% for investments in new tangible instrumental assets, which have characteristics such as to include all or some of the technologies required for Industry 4.0; Super-depreciation at 140% for investments in new intangible instrumental assets, available to those who benefit from hyper-depreciation.
-Annex A of the 2017 Budget Law contains the types of tangible assets that can be subject to hyper-depreciation at 250% and the characteristics that such assets must have in order to access this incentive.
-Three categories of assets are included: Capital assets whose operation is controlled by computerized systems or managed through appropriate sensors and drives, i.e. machines, plants or lines of machinery; Systems for quality and sustainability assurance, i.e. traceability and energy monitoring systems; Devices for human-machine interaction and for improving ergonomics and workplace safety in the context of Industry 4.0, i.e. innovative human-machine interface solutions.
-Annex B of the 2017 Budget Law contains the types of intangible assets (i.e. software, systems and system integration, platforms and integration) that can be subject to super-amortization at 140%; as specified in Circular 4/E, all those types of intangible assets that are strictly linked to the concept of Industry 4.0 are included.
+The main measures envisaged by the 2017 Industry 4.0 Plan and renewed in 2018 with the Business 4.0 Plan are: 250% hyper-depreciation for investments in new tangible capital goods that include all or some of the essential technologies for Industry 4.0; 140% super-depreciation for investments in new intangible capital goods, available to those eligible for hyper-depreciation.
+Annex A of the 2017 Budget Law lists the types of tangible assets eligible for 250% hyper-depreciation and the characteristics these assets must possess to qualify for this incentive.
+Three categories of assets are included: Capital goods whose operation is controlled by computerized systems or managed through appropriate sensors and actuators, i.e., machines, systems, or machinery lines; Quality and sustainability assurance systems, i.e., traceability and energy monitoring systems; Devices for human-machine interaction and for improving ergonomics and workplace safety in accordance with Industry 4.0 principles, i.e., innovative human-machine interface solutions.
+Annex B of the 2017 Budget Law lists the types of intangible assets (i.e., software, systems and system integration, platforms and integration) that can be subject to super-amortization at 140%; as specified in Circular 4/E, this includes all types of intangible assets closely related to the concept of Industry 4.0.

 Attachments A